-Magnum Photos was founded as a photographic co-operative in 1947 by four photographers, Robert Capa, Henri Cartier-Bresson, George Rodger, and David “Chim” Seymour.
-They were motivated by what they had witnessed during World War II and a desire to explore the world that had survived in its aftermath.
-Cartier-Bresson describes Magnum as, "a community of thought, a shared human quality, a curiosity about what is going on in the world, a respect for what is going on and a desire to transcribe it visually.”
-The founders sought to preserve the independence of individual photographers and their creative visions, establishing a co-operative that allowed them to work outside the conventional structure of magazine journalism.
-Not only is Magnum owned by its member-photographers, but they also retain copyright to their photographs.
-Over the decades, this autonomy has enabled Magnum photographers to build an outstanding body of collective work, representing the pinnacle of the photojournalist’s craft.
-James Shulman, President of Artstor, says, "We are thrilled to be working with what most people recognize to be the most extraordinary group of documentary photographers in the world.
-Accessing 80,000 Magnum images via Artstor will be a great breakthrough not only for art historians, but for social scientists, humanists, or really anyone in academia who wants to access these stunning images in their teaching and research, on topics from Afghanistan to soccer, from Soweto to glaciers, from Dr. King to Beacon Hill."
+Magnum Photos International, Inc. was founded as a co-operative in 1947 by Capa, Cartier-Bresson, George Rodger, and David “Chim” Seymour.
+They were motivated by what they had seen during World War II and a desire to explore the world that had survived in its aftermath.
+Cartier-Bresson described Magnum as “a community of thought, a shared human quality, a curiosity about what is going on in the world, a respect for what is going on and a desire to transcribe it visually.”
+The founders sought to preserve the independence of individual photographers and their creative visions, establishing a cooperative that allowed them to work outside the conventions of magazine journalism.
+Not only is Magnum owned by its member-photographers but they also retain copyright to their work.
+Over the decades, this autonomy has enabled them to build an outstanding body of collective work, representing the pinnacle of the photojournalist’s craft.